achuchulev/terraform-aws-vpc-natgw/README.md

-# Terraform configuration to provision new VPC on AWS with one public and one or more private subnets with NAT Gateway
+# Terraform code to provision new VPC on AWS with one public and one or more private subnets with NAT Gateway

 ## High Level Overview